Take an half an hour stroll round Leyland's Industrial Past with this guide to the Town Centre available as a PDF for

 After over a decade of work the emerging result was spectacular.
 The result is a very detailed record of well over 250 local men who gave their lives.

-Link to the Index of the first fifty editions of the Leyland Chronicle now available on the website for a donation of £5.00 on the Publications for Sale page.
+Link to the Index of the first sixty one editions of the Leyland Chronicle now available on the website for a donation of £5.00 on the Publications for Sale page.